 And that is it!

-You just made your first beer without a kit!
+You just made brewed your first batch of beer without a kit!
 The next steps are the same as making beer with the kit.
 Add the chilled wort to the fermenter, pitch your yeast and let’er ferment!

 If you have not checked out the following post I recommend you do, it is a complete guide to making home brew and will cover all of the topics you need to make good beer => How to Homebrew – The Complete Guide